Where the Owner still answers every call! |

 Use a minimum line width of .012" for positive type lines.

-Use a minimum line width of .015" for text and lines reversed out of
+Use a minimum line width of .015" for text and lines reversed out of backgrounds.

 Use .008" wide crop marks (cut lines).